 By Colleen Haggerty

-“We would not have known that Hope Hicks, the president’s advisor had tested positive if it weren’t for Jennifer Jacobs from New York News who first broke that story.
+“We would not have known that Hope Hicks, the president’s advisor had tested positive if it weren’t for Jennifer Jacobs from Bloomberg News who first broke that story.
 The White House wasn’t telling us that.
-It was a reporter who broke that story that has led us to where we are today, imagine if journalism had not broken that Hope Hicks was sick, is it possible that we might not even know the president may have would the White House be able to hold that information from the public?
+It was a reporter who broke that story that has led us to where we are today, imagine if journalism had not broken that Hope Hicks was sick, is it possible that we might not even know the president may have [been infected].
+Would the White House be able to hold that information from the public?
 It’s a question.”

 Norah carries on her mother’s tradition by reading at least six hard-copies of newspapers every day, because she truly believes in the inherent power of an informed electorate.
 Although the average citizen may not be as committed to informing themselves of the public opinion as she is, they may very well tune in to a 30-minute broadcast.
 In her position as anchor and managing editor on one of the most popular news networks, in conglomeration with other journalists, Norah has the power to effectively decide what the American public needs to be informed of.

-This is what makes Norah uniquely important — her admirable dedication to journalism and education makes for a stronger democracy.
+This is what makes Norah uniquely important—her admirable dedication to journalism and education makes for a stronger democracy.
 Combined with her drive and resilience, Norah’s lifetime interest in news is what led her to be the consistently successful journalist she is today.
-At 25, she was already a correspondent on NBC, working with Katie Couric, Tom Brokaw, and Scott Pelley.
+At 25, she was already a correspondent on NBC, working with Katie Couric and Tom Brokaw.
 With this, it is no surprise that she was entrusted in her position with the CBS Evening News, a frequent interviewer on 60 Minutes, and a presidential debate moderator, some of the most honorable positions a journalist can receive.

 “I felt very strongly that this was a historic interview, it was the reason that we were there, and so I thought that it was very important for that to be the first ‘open the gate’ tough question.
 He’s powerful and we can ask a powerful question.”